kaede0e/stinging_nettle_genome_assembly/README.md

 ## Describe genes/proteins that are potentially responsible for stinging hairs
-- try search the protein sequence against full genome with miniprot(https://github.com/lh3/miniprot)
+- try search the protein sequence against full genome with [miniprot](https://github.com/lh3/miniprot)
--
+- you could also try "tblastn -word_size 2 -max_intron_length 2000"; "tblastx" can be used to search a nucleotide database with a cDNA sequence and both will be translated in all six frames internally during the search